Babbitt

 Babbitt is a white metal alloy, or bearing material, that is typically used as a thin surface layer in complex, multi-metal structures.
 The original formula, created by Isaac Babbitt, was 89.3% tin, 7.1% antimony, and 3.6% copper.
 However, lead can sometimes replace tin.

 Babbitt bearings are known for their soft composition.
-Though it is generally soft, it’s made up of small hard crystals that are dispersed in a matrix of softer alloy.
-Babbitt alloys offer corrosion resistance, excellent wetting, low wear, and friction resistance.
+Though it is generally soft, it’s made up of small hard crystals that are dispersed in a matrix of softer alloy, and provides corrosion and friction resistance and excellent wetting and low wear.

-Grade 2 Babbitt is a lead-free alloy ideal for resurfacing Babbitt Bearings and meets ASTM B23 Standards.
+This material is a lead-free alloy ideal for resurfacing Bearings and meets ASTM B23 Standards.

 • Lead Free 88-90% Sn/7-8% Sb/ 3-4% Cu